THoehne/PhanesEngine/Engine/src/Runtime/Core/public/OSAL/README.md

 - Testing will only happen for Windows.
 GCC compatability will be partitally included, but by far not fully.
 Though support is planed for future versions.

-- Minimum SSE4.1 is required.
-To run the engine.
+- Minimum SSE4.1 is required to compile the engine.